krzjoa/awesome-python-data-science/README.md

 <a name="quant"></a>
 ## Quantum Computing
-* [PennyLane](https://github.com/XanaduAI/pennylane) - a  library for quantum machine learning, automatic differentiation, and optimization of hybrid quantum-classical computations
+* [PennyLane](https://github.com/XanaduAI/pennylane) - Quantum machine learning, automatic differentiation, and optimization of hybrid quantum-classical computations.
 * [QML](https://github.com/qmlcode/qml) - A Python Toolkit for Quantum Machine Learning.

 <a name="conv"></a>